dougmassay/docximport-sigil-plugin/README.md

 A Sigil plugin based on the Python [Mammoth module](https://github.com/mwilliamson/python-mammoth).

-**NOTE: this plugin periodically checks for updated versions by connecting to this Github repository**
+**NOTE: this plugin periodically checks for updated versions by connecting to this Github repository** (this behavior can be change in the GUI)

 Links
 =====